alexgcuevas/mystic-speculation/README.md

 ## Structure

-* scrape/ contains code to access card feature data from Scryfall's RESTful API, and for scraping price history data.
+* code(scrape/) contains code to access card feature data from Scryfall's API and for scraping price history from the web
-* data/ is where local card data is downloaded to; all of the contents here can be repopulated by running scraper.py and query.py methods.
+* code(data/) where local card data is downloaded to, generally in csv format
-* model/ contains pipelines, transformers, models, and plotting methods
+* code(model/) contains pipelines, transformers, models, and plotting methods
-* figures/ is a place to store output plots from visualizations and model results
+* code(figures/) is a place to store output plots from visualizations and model results
-* root
+* code(root)
-  * query contains code to query from the price history database to set up local csvs, etc. for manipulation in pandas and model training.
+  * code(query.py) contains code to query from the price history database to set up local csvs, etc. for manipulation in pandas and model training.
-  * test_vs_notebook is a scratchpad where I prototyped and tested methods, queries, models etc.
+  * code(test_vs_notebook.py) is a scratchpad where I prototyped and tested methods, queries, models etc. in visual studio
-  * unit_tests contains structured tests of methods, as well as code to run and visualize models of particular data.
+  * code(unit_tests.py) contains structured tests of methods, as well as code to run and visualize models of particular data.

 ## How-to